eegsynth/eegsynth/doc/recording.md

 original recording.

-You can use the playbackcontrol module to play control signals from a file back to the REDIS buffer.
+You can use the playbackcontrol module to play control signals from a file back to the Redis buffer.
 This module will try to play the signals in real time, i.e. with a speed that matches the original recording.